TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 npx expo start --clear
 ```

-- **On iOS/Android:** The code uses `auth.native.tsx` and `localdb.native.ts` (with SecureStore and SQLite).
+> **Testing Notes:**
-- **On Web:** The code uses `auth.web.tsx` and `localdb.web.ts` (with localStorage and Dexie).
+> • On iOS/Android the code uses `auth.native.tsx` and `localdb.native.ts` (SecureStore and SQLite).
-- **Test:**
+> • On Web the code uses `auth.web.tsx` and `localdb.web.ts` (localStorage and Dexie).
-  1. **Sign Up/Sign In:** The very first user will have the role `"admin"`.
+> • When you sign up, the very first user is automatically set to `"admin"` (via the Supabase trigger).
-  2. If you disable network, edit your profile (update the display name) and verify that only the local DB is updated.
-(If the display name remains empty, please update it manually using the Edit Profile screen.)
+> • The trigger inserts a profile record into the `profiles` table; if for any reason it isn’t found, the client-side code in `fetchRemoteProfile()` inserts a default profile record (with an empty display name).
-  3. Reconnect and confirm that changes sync to Supabase.
+> • You should now see your profile record populate (or remain blank if you haven’t set a display name) rather than “loading forever.”
-  4. **Admin Dashboard:** After an admin user is created, navigate to `/admin/dashboard`.
+> • Navigate to `/admin/dashboard` to test the admin dashboard.
 Non‑admin users will be redirected to `/not-authorized`.

 ---

 ## 18) Troubleshooting SecureStore or SQLite Issues

-1. If **web** still tries to import `expo-secure-store`, verify your file names:
+1. If on Web your project still tries to import `expo-secure-store`, ensure you have named your files correctly:
    - Use `auth.native.tsx` for iOS/Android
-   - Use `auth.web.tsx` for web
+   - Use `auth.web.tsx` for Web
-2. If you never installed them, run:
+2. If you did not install them, run:
    ```bash
    npx expo install expo-secure-store expo-sqlite
    ```